HR-CMGT/PRG08-Snippets/snippets/webcomponents.md

     constructor() {
         this.cars = [new Car(), new Car(), new Car(), new Car()]

-        // remove car 0 from dom AND from array let index = 0
+        // remove car from dom AND from array let removedCar = this.cars[1]
-        this.cars[index].remove()    // remove from DOM
+	removedCar.remove()                                     // remove element from DOM
-        this.cars.splice(index, 1)   // remove from array
+	this.cars = this.cars.filter(c => c!==removedCar)       // remove reference from cars array

         this.update()
     }